wilsonj806/portfolio/readme.md

   └─ readme.md
 ```

+## To Do

+- Do layout for an external Workflow/ Current Projects page
+- Either make or outsource a logo
+- Refactor SCSS

 ## Image Attribution

 Several images used on this site are not mine or are modified from other sources, so this section serves to give credit to the original creators of said images.